 - 5 medium sweet potatoes , peeled and diced

 - 1/2 teaspoon ground cinnamon

 - 3 tablespoons orange juice

-Drain the potatoes and return to pot, away from heat.
+- Drain the potatoes and return to pot, away from heat.
 Mash in the butter, brown sugar, cinnamon and orange juice.
-Spread evenly in a greased 9- x 13- inch pan.
+Spread evenly in a large greased casserole or 9- x 13- inch pan.
 Top with marshmallows.